Kunsthaus case

-The Kunsthaus case was a political controversy in Liechtenstein that lasted from 1985 to 1989 regarding alleged power abuse by the president of the Liechtenstein state court Erich Seeger when he overturned a previous ruling of the court in 1984.
+The Kunsthaus case, or the State Court affair, was a political controversy in Liechtenstein that lasted from 1985 to 1989 regarding alleged power abuse by the president of the Liechtenstein state court Erich Seeger when he overturned a previous ruling of the court in 1984.
 The controversy damaged the reputation of the state court and caused in tensions among party lines, resulting in early elections being called in 1988.

 Affair

 In 1969, Franz Joseph II allowed for artworks owned by the House of Liechtenstein to be displayed in a new museum built in Liechtenstein.
 In 1975, Vaduz permitted land for the museum to be built on and it was approved via a local referendum in 1980.
 In 1983, a new popular initiative succeeded in obtaining enough signatures to make another referendum regarding the building of the museum.
 However, the initiative was rejected by the Vaduz municipal council, the government and finally the Liechtenstein state court.

 On 22 May 1984, the people behind the initiative appealed for a reconsideration of the state court's ruling, which was approved on 15 October.
 However, on 9 November, the president of the state court Erich Seeger ordered a new investigation and on 15 February 1985 overturned the previous ruling and rejected the reconsideration.
-This damaged the reputation of the state court and resulted in several resignations by member.
+This damaged the reputation of the state court and resulted in several resignations by members.
 In April 1985 Seeger was charged by the public prosecution office for abuse of power in the state court.
 Despite it being found that an abuse of power had taken place, he was subsequently acquitted in May 1987.